-Angelica Mesiti: A Communion of Stranger Gestures is the first significant publication dedicated to chronicling the practice of one of Australia’s leading contemporary artists.
-The 224-page, full colour book has been designed by Formist to reflect the elegance and beauty of Mesiti’s approach, with a subtle aesthetic nod to the ideas around communication and transmission that her work explores.
+Angelica Mesiti: A Communion of Stranger Gestures is the first significant publication dedicated to chronicling the practice of this leading contemporary Australian artist.
+The 224-page, full-colour book has been designed by Formist to reflect the elegance and beauty of Mesiti’s approach, with a subtle aesthetic nod to the ideas of communication and transmission that her work explores.
 This book was produced to accompany Relay Leagues, a major solo exhibition commissioned by Artspace Sydney in 2017 and curated by Executive Director Alexie Glass-Kantor and Deputy Director Michelle Newton.

 Relay Leagues takes as its departure point a Morse code message transmitted by the French Navy on 31 January 1997 to signal the imminent demise of this communication method.
 Mesiti interprets the dots and dashes of this final poetic phrase through music, choreography, non-verbal communication and sculpture.
 A Communion of Stranger Gestures features extensive imagery from the development and presentation of this exciting work, which toured to Art Sonje Center, Seoul, in addition to nine venues across Australia including Griffith University Art Gallery, Brisbane; and Ian Potter Museum of Art, Melbourne.